dda-cunh/webserv/README.md

-Description
+## Description

-Webserv is a non-blocking HTTP server that can be configured using a configuration file.
+Webserv is a project done for [42](https://www.42lisboa.com/), it implements a non-blocking HTTP server that can be configured using a configuration file.
 It supports GET, POST, and DELETE methods and can serve static files, handle CGI requests, and upload files.

-Requirements
+## Requirements

     The program must take a configuration file as an argument or use a default path.
     The server must be non-blocking and use only poll (or equivalent) for all I/O operations.